bminusg/csm-2000/README.md

 ### Rotate

 This feature uses markup trigger items that call your custom action on autorotate or mouseover interaction.
 Use cases can be something like Interaction Points on your Creative to show different product features.
-If one of your triggers is active you can call your custom function
+If one of your triggers is activated you can call your custom function

 ```JS
 import Rotate from "lib/features/Rotate";